minprog/uva-prog-ai/40 Reference/05 Appliance/40 Linux.md

 Select File &rarr; **Open...**.
 Navigate your way to that appliance50-19-vmware.ova and click Open.

-Click VMware Player’s ▶ button to start up the appliance.
+Click VMware Player's ▶ button to start up the appliance.
 If prompted to "upgrade this virtual machine," click Upgrade.

 The appliance should then boot!
 If you see a black-and-white screen entitled GNU GRUB, no need to do anything; the appliance will continue to boot after a few seconds!